-Madeline Hudnall, 17, of Columbus, Nebraska, a senior at Columbus High School, has raised more than $72,000 for childhood cancer research in the 12 years that she’s been hosting an annual lemonade stand.
-She also co-chaired a project to provide bedding for 33 children in need in her school district, helped clean up debris after a devastating flood, and has been an active participant in other 4-H service projects.
+Madeline Hudnall, 18, of Columbus, Nebraska, a senior at Columbus High School, has raised more than $72,000 for childhood cancer research in the 12 years that she’s been hosting an annual lemonade stand.
+She also co-chaired a youth phianthropy project (her seventh) to provide bedding for 33 children in need in her school district, helped clean up debris after a devastating flood, and has been an active participant in other 4-H service projects.
 Madeline said she’s been inspired by her parents, teachers, coaches and mentors who do so much to make her town a good place to live.
 “What I’ve realized through volunteer work is how much of a ripple effect comes from volunteering,” said Madeline.
 “This ripple can be witnessed by watching people feel loved, supported, inspired and connected.”

 When she was 6 years old, Madeline held her first “LemonSmiles Lemonade Stand” in her front yard after a friend was diagnosed with neuroblastoma.
-She now sells lemonade at three locations for three days at a time, with the help of a partner, family members and her 4-H club, and with guidance from Alex’s Lemonade Stand Foundation (ALSF).
+She now sells lemonade at three locations for three days at a time, with the help of her partner and sister Lillian, family members and her 4-H club, and with guidance from Alex’s Lemonade Stand Foundation (ALSF).
 Madeline has formed relationships with lemonade distributors, solicits stores for cookies and supplies, and secures sponsorships for T-shirts, caps, signage and materials.
 Last year alone she raised $17,300 for ALSF.
 In addition, Madeline was part of a group that applied for and won a $1,000 grant to purchase air mattresses, bedding and pillows for students who don’t have their own beds.
 As a 4-H leader, she also volunteered to clean up a local farm after harsh weather last year, and has organized projects at a local homeless shelter, the county fair and a day camp.